Nobel Peace Prize 2011

 The festivities ended with the annual Nobel Peace Prize Concert in Oslo Spektrum on December 11th, which the Crown Prince Couple and Princess Märtha Louise with Ari Behn attended.
 The British actress Dame Helen Mirren and US actress Rosario Dawson hosted the concert together.
 Artists from all over the world attended the concert to help spread the message of peace and to celebrate this year’s Nobel Peace Prize laureates.

 More information about the Nobel Peace Prize can be found here.Filed under Norwegian Royals

-Tagged Ari Behn, Awards, Crown Prince Haakon, Crown Princess Mette-Marit, Harald V, Humanitarian Efforts, Liberia, Nobel Prize, President Johnson Sirleaf, Princess Märtha Louise, Queen Sonja, Women's Rights.
+Tagged Ari Behn, Awards, Crown Prince Haakon of Norway, Crown Princess Mette-Marit of Norway, Harald V of Norway, Humanitarian Efforts, Liberia, Nobel Prize, President Johnson Sirleaf of Liberia, Princess Märtha Louise of Norway, Queen Sonja of Norway, Women's Rights.